 EDXL-DE facilitates the packaging of content and provides a standard set of elements in a header to describe that content in order to facilitate message delivery.
 This standard describes a message distribution framework for data sharing among emergency information systems.
 The DE may be thought of as a container, like an envelope used for postal messages, that carries formatted messages such as alerts or resource messages and helps facilitate delivery using routing information.
 The DE is designed to package and deliver messages based on the other standards and specifications in the EDXL suite or other data payload messages.
 The EDXL-DE data model provides a standard format for identifying senders and targeted recipients of the message, along with other metadata pertaining to the contents of the message payload.

 Unlike CAP, which was brought into the OASIS Technical Committee Process, EDXL-DE was the first standard taken on through the developing EDXL Process, a practitioner-driven process sponsored by DHS Science & Technology.
 The process produces requirements identified by practitioners to solve a particular problem with data exchanges.
 Stakeholder working groups identify real-world scenarios to analyze and draft these requirements.
 These are then vetted through the vendor community including the Emergency Interoperability Consortium or EIC.
-After review, a draft specification based on the requirements is submitted to the Emergency Management Technical Committee where work is undertaken to develop and publish a standard.
+After review, a draft specification based on the requirements is submitted to the Emergency Management Technical Committee where work is undertaken to develop and publish a standard taking into account international needs.

 The OASIS process is open and comments are accepted from any source during public review regardless of membership in the organization.
 Once complete, these standards are internationally recognized and available at no cost for implementation.
 However, the process does not end here.
 Through ongoing outreach and feedback from implementers, standards can be revised through a formal process to better support the stakeholder community.